openhab/org.openhab.binding.zwave/doc/steinel/xledhome2_0_0.md

 ### Control: Key01 lamp (on/off)

+Switch the power on and off

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Scene Number 1

+Triggers when a scene button is pressed

 The ```scene_number1``` channel supports the ```Number``` item.

 ### Alarm (burglar) motion

+Indicates if the burglar alarm is triggered

 The ```alarm_burglar2``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.